WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_ZCENTRIC_AGENT.md

 ## License

 The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-IBM Workload Automation Agent is licensed under the IBM International Program License Agreement.
+IBM Workload Automation is licensed under the IBM International Program License Agreement.
 This license for IBM Workload Automation Agent can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-DDDO-C7LFRM).
 Note that this license does not permit further distribution.